mattrayner/cordova-plugin-vuforia/README.md

 navigator.VuforiaPlugin.startVuforia(
   options,
   function(data) {
-    // To see exactly what `data` can return, see below. console.log(data);
+    // To see exactly what `data` can return, see 'Success callback `data` API' within the plugin's documentation. console.log(data);

     if(data.status.imageFound) {